Hatred stirs up strife, but love covers all sins. Proverbs 10:12

 Yes, your law is within my heart.”

 9 I have preached righteousness in the great assembly.

-Behold, I have not refrained my lips, O Lord.
+I have not restrained my lips, O Lord.
 You know.

 10 I did not hide your righteousness in my heart.